 - Equal Opportunity

-- Ashtabula Campus PTST: September 1st
+- Ashtabula Campus PTST: deadline extended to October 1st

 - East Liverpool Campus PTST: April 1st

 - Athletic Trainers (ATC+PTA): March 1st or until all seats are filled.

 Download the Application Information Packet

 - 2018 PTST on the Ashtabula Campus (PDF)